 - external business advisers (such as recruitment advisers, auditors and lawyers).

-In each case, we may disclose personal information or data to the service provider and the service provider may in turn provide us with personal information collected from you.
+In each case, we may disclose Personal Information or data to the service provider and the service provider may in turn provide us with Personal Information collected from you.

-We may de-identify and aggregate the personal information of you and others for our own statistical purposes.
+We may de-identify and aggregate the Personal Information of you and others for our own statistical purposes.
 Provided that it remains permanently de-identified, we may disclose that aggregated information to third parties or publish it for marketing or research purposes.

 If you apply for a job with us, we may discuss your application with your nominated referees.

-Australia/New Zealand/United States
+Australia/New Zealand/United States/South Africa

 European Economic Area